arnau/primate/README.md

 I'm fairly pleased of the current state of the Sieve of Atkin implementation.
 There is room for improvement to make it faster though.

-The command line interface is not good enough.
-The matrix generation should be externalised and tested and, instead of generating all values, it should generate just the upper triangle.
+The matrix generation is not good enough.
+It should generate unique values and mirror them on display.